The village of Buffon les Forges

 Read the Wiki article the Comte de Buffon

 The Forge was built on the banks of the river Armançon in 1768.
-The water was damned and controlled to power the water-mills which in turn powered blast furnace.
-The establishment was years ahead of its time was an ingredient marking the beginnings of the industrial revolution for France.
+The water was damned and controlled to power the water mills which in turn powered blast furnaces.
+The establishment was years ahead of its time and was an ingredient marking the beginnings of the Industrial Revolution for France.

 After serious flooding, the forge was converted into a cement factory and then ceased activity.